prince-modi/prince-modi.github.io/content/publication/journal-paper/jpdc-flotilla-2025/index.md

 show_related: true
 ---

+  This builds further upon our initial model agnostic federated learning framework, discussed [here](https://princemodi.me/publication/conference-poster/hipc-srs-2023/).
+The framework described there was completely synchronous and did not support any checkpointing mechanism (yet).
+The framework we describe in this paper is almost a total rewrite.
+We moved away from a synchronous framework, deciding to add support for asynchronous federated learning strategies.
+We further implemented the newer version with a clearer separation of states in mind, which later helped us integrate checkpointing and reliability into this framework.

   ### My Contribution

   I was involved in the design and development of Flotilla from the ground-up.
 I implemented or was part of the group implementing